iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 If you want to migrate more than one account index, you will need to manually go through the indexes one by one and migrate them.
 Once you have completed migration for one index, you will be prompted to migrate another index on the same profile.
 Each migration is sent to a separate wallet within the same Firefly profile.

-You can also migrate additional indexes by going to the Advanced Settings in your dashboard and choosing Migrate Ledger Index.
+You can also migrate additional indexes by going to the Advanced Settings in your dashboard and choosing "Migrate Ledger Index".
 This will migrate the funds to the same profile.

-### The balance that is shown is less than the balance I have on my Ledger, what can I do?
+### The balance that is shown is less than the balance I have on my Ledger.
+What can I do?

 Firefly provides a “check again” option to check more addresses for balance.
 If the balance is 0 and cannot be found by checking again multiple times, it is likely that you selected the wrong account index.

 ### Why does it say my “Funds are at risk” during migration?

-In the old legacy network it was a risk to send funds from the same address more than once.
+In the old legacy network, it was a risk to send funds from the same address more than once.
 If you see this message, Firefly will guide you through a process to help secure those addresses before migration.
 You can read more about spent addresses here.

 ### What is bundle mining?